Elan456/viking-village-builder/README.md

 24. Improve the Linux resolution (2)
 25. Add a more stylized button (2)
 26. Add a start screen with a button to start the game (3)
-27. Add a win/lose screen with stats (3)
+27. Add a win/lose screen with stats (2)
-28. Navmesh optimizations using an additional quadtree (6)
+28. Navmesh optimizations using an additional quadtree (5)
 29. Resource text changes color if it's over demanded (2)
 30. Building panel shows icons for the buildings instead of the building itself (2)
+31. Change disable, enable, and demolish buttons to be more stylied (2)

 ## Milestone 2 (9/17 - 10/30)